 - Heat for another 60 seconds on high power, then stir.

 - Then heat for 45 seconds and let the bowl sit in the microwave for 3 minutes before stirring.

-- If all your white chocolate and peanut butter chips are not melted at this point you can heat for 15 second increments, stirring after each, until melted.
+- If all your white chocolate and peanut butter chips are not melted at this point you can heat it for 15-second increments, stirring after each, until melted.

 - When you are melting chocolate chips of any kind in the microwave, they will appear to hold their shape until you begin to melt them.
-It is important that you no overheat the chocolate or it will burn.
+It is important that you do not overheat the chocolate or it will burn.